mmish321/GridWorld/answers.md

 7.Once you turn twice.

 ### Exercises
-1. CircleBug is different because it only turns once instead of twice which makes it move in a circular path instead of a square.Other than that it is very similiar!
+1. CircleBug is different because it only turns once instead of twice which makes it move in a circular path instead of a square.Other than that it is very similiar.